 state can contain pretty much any data value you would like to be passed through the authentication flow.

 Usually, its purpose is to have a field that can be used for reconciliation of users within the authentication flow after re-consenting.
 This helps maintain state between the request and the callback.

 userID and any other data could be passed within the state to identify the user or to validate or sign the request (such as by passing a JWT encoded signature token).

 Any value returned will be included in the URL, Therefore we recommend encoding the state (for example, in base64) to make sure there are no characters that invalidate the URL.

 In many jurisdictions, users are required to periodically re-consent after a time period.
 This time period is 90 days in the UK and 365 days in Australia, for example.
 The consent is associated with the Provider, therefore a user will have

 to re-consent on all the accounts associated with a specific provider.
 Still, there are some recommendations we can provide in order to make it less painful for the users.

 After a user authenticates, is a good practice to keep track of the date/time of the user authentication by recording the timestamp and associate it with the other user consent information on your backend (User Unique ID, Tokens, Credentials_ID, Provider_ID...).

 You can create a job on your end that checks this date/time on your userbase.

-When the 90 days are approaching, you can display some alert to the user (eg. Push Notifications or other means, based on how your app is structured) informing them that they soon need to re-consent for that Provider.
+When re-consent period is ending, you can display some alert to the user (eg. Push Notifications or other means, based on how your app is structured) informing them that they soon need to re-consent for that Provider.